+However, there are some intermittent fasting side effects you need to keep an eye out for.
 If you find that you’re regularly dizzy from low blood sugar, intermittent fasting might not be for you.

 If you’re one of the few people who doesn’t handle intermittent fasting well, and the side effects continue for days, don’t continue with it.
 The benefits aren’t worth it if fasting is making you feel like crap!